potpiejimmy/dncash-io/README.md

 ### Redis

-To support trigger and websocket notifications in a load-balancing environment with multiple servers, Redis is used to propagate notification events between all instances.
-In a single instance environment, installation of Redis is optional.
-Set the environment varaible USE_REDIS true if you want to use redis (also set REDIS_URL if Redis is not running locally).
+Redis is used to support trigger and websocket notifications in a load-balancing environment with multiple server instances.
+In a single instance or development environment, installation of Redis is optional.
+Set the environment variable USE_REDIS=true if you want to enable cluster support.
+Optionally set the variable REDIS_URL=redis://host:port if Redis is not running locally.

 ### Install / Build